kapilag/gatling-sbt-docker/README.md

 With VScode support of developing inside container, there is no need to setup local machine with sbt & scala, gatling test cases can be built inside container and also with scala metals we get full IDE support for scala lang.

-1.Simply install docker, vscode
+1. Simply install docker, vscode
-2.Install "remote development" extension in vscode 3.Import this project
+2. Install "remote development" extension in vscode
+3. Import this project

-For detail steps refer vscode documentation : ([here](https://code.visualstudio.com/docs/remote/containers))
+For detail steps refer vscode documentation : [here](https://code.visualstudio.com/docs/remote/containers)